 With an AgencyAnalytics dashboard, you can analyze your Like rate and locate days or weeks with a high volume of Likes.
 With this data, you can figure out who Liked what and why.

 Perhaps it was a particular type of Tweets, or maybe an introduction to a new type of post like a meme.
 Whatever the reason, the Likes metric gives you a clear picture of the kind of Tweets your clients’ followers are looking out for.
 Generally, it's a very good thing when you get more Likes month over month.

 Everybody wants to be famous on Twitter–so do your clients.
 While quality trumps quantity when it comes to Follower growth, it is still an important KPI.

-With our Twitter dashboard you can track how fast and effectively your Follower count is growing.
+With our Twitter dashboard, you can track how fast and effectively your Follower count is growing.
 If the analytics show that your Follower count is dropping, it's a very bad sign and you'll need to turn the ship around.
-Any sudden drops in followers is a clear sign that something's gone wrong.
+Any sudden drops in followers are a clear sign that something's gone wrong.

 On the other hand, showing your clients an increasing client count month-over-month will make them very happy.

 Streamline Your Agency’s Twitter ReportingStart Your Free 14-day Trial